 I would prefer central Asia over any other part of the world because it is very rich in scenery and culture.

-Right now I am recommending India because it is relatively cheaper destination with much to offer.
+Right now I am recommending India because it is a relatively cheaper destination with much to offer.
 You can simply pack your bags and leave for a year worth of vacation.

-Not to mention India ranks 40th out of 136 countries and had entertained 10 million tourist in 2017 alone.
-That does day something about tourist attraction in this country.
+Not to mention India ranks 40th out of 136 countries and had entertained 10 million tourists in 2017 alone.
+That does say something about the tourist attractions in this country.
 Not to mention the beautiful ladies and handsome actors from India joining Hollywood lately.
 And most Hollywood movies are not too bad to say.
 There has to be something about India that calls to the spirit.
 Let’s explore what it is?

 This city rich in cultural and historical background is famous for temples, museums and Agha Khan Palace built-in 1892, which is a memorial to Mahatma Gandhi.
 If you have a knack for history or site seeing this might the place for you to begin with.
 Sinhagad Fort, Shaniwar Wada, Parvati Hill, and a lot more are waiting for you there.
 There are also some awesome camping sites nearby.

 This should be on your list if you are into historical places.

-Assam is famous for its rich religious history, silk bazars and wildlife attractions.
+Assam is famous for its rich religious history, silk bazaars, and wildlife attractions.
 This is to be visited in the cooler months from October to April.

 Kamakhya Temple -Guwahati

 This city is home to many temples related to Shiva and Vishnu Hindu deities from the 18th century.
-Durga Pooja is also hosted here and is a special festival of the area where pilgrims gather for religious rituals.
+Durga Pooja is also hosted here and is a special festival in the area where pilgrims gather for religious rituals.

 Umanda Temple- Umanda Island

-Also called as Peacock Island, this is the smallest island in vicinity and is home to the endangered Golden Langur a rare species of monkey now only found in Bhutan and Assam.
+Also called Peacock Island, this is the smallest island in the vicinity and is home to the endangered Golden Langur a rare species of a monkey now only found in Bhutan and Assam.